Odd-One-Out: Anomaly Detection by Comparing with Neighbors: Training Details

 The ablation experiments are conducted on the same workstation with the same GPU by removing one or a few core components from the full method.
 Specifically, variant methods \emph{A} and \emph{B} take $36$ hours to train the first stage, while only taking $14$ hours to train the second stage.
 Regarding variant method \emph{C}, it takes similar $36$ and $24$ hours for the two stages as in the full method.

-We compare our method with COLMAP (BSD license), ImVoxelNet (MIT license), and DETR3D (MIT license).
-For the COLMAP-based approach, we use DGCNN (MIT license) as a feature extractor.
-In terms of training time of these baseline methods, COLMAP takes $10$ hours to train, ImVoxelNet takes $24$ hours to train, and DETR3D takes $2$ days to converge.
+We compare our method with Recons-Recog~\cite{schoenberger2016mvs}, ImVoxelNet~\cite{rukhovich2022imvoxelnet}, and DETR3D~\cite{wang2022detr3d}.
+For the Recons-Recog approach, we use DGCNN~\cite{wang2019dynamic} as a feature extractor.
+In terms of training time of these baseline methods, Recons-Recog takes $10$ hours to train, ImVoxelNet takes $24$ hours to train, and DETR3D takes $2$ days to converge.

-The standard deviation of all our experiments (including the ablations and our method) under multiple runs is less than 0.5.